golemfactory/yapapi/README.md

 or running commands within the execution unit on the provider's end.

-Depending on the number of workers, and thus, the maximum number of providers that your Executor utilizes in parallel, a single worker may tackle several tasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each individual work fragment.
-An example of the former would be an upload of a source file that's common to each fragment; and of the latter - a step that triggers the processing of the file using a set of parameters specified in the `Task` data.
+Depending on the number of workers, and thus, the maximum number of providers that your Executor utilizes in parallel, a single worker may tackle several subtasks (fragments of your work) and you can differentiate the steps that need to happen once per worker run, which usually means once per provider node - but that depends on the exact implementation of your worker function - from those that happen for each individual work fragment.
+An example of the former would be an upload of a source file that's common to each fragment; and of the latter - a step that triggers the processing of the file using a set of parameters specified in the `SubTask` data.

-#### Task
+#### SubTask

-The `Task` (`yapapi.Task`) object that describes a fragment of your task, that is a single piece of your application's job that will be executed in a single run of the execution script on a provider's machine.
+The `SubTask` (`yapapi.SubTask`) object that describes a fragment of your task, that is a single piece of your application's job that will be executed in a single run of the execution script on a provider's machine.

-The Executor will feed an instance of your worker - bound to a single provider node - with task fragments (`Task` objects) that this instance has been commissioned to execute.
+The Executor will feed an instance of your worker - bound to a single provider node - with task fragments (`SubTask` objects) that this instance has been commissioned to execute.

 ### Example